 Fast forward a couple of decades and I have added breathing to the power-pack of internal resources I have activated, cultivated and use to keep on top of this challenging condition.

-Why does breathing matter?
+Why does breathing matter for people with MS?

 The way we breathe affects our energy levels, our alertness, our moods and our digestion.
 It has also been strongly implicated, by robust science, in the levels of inflammation in our bodies.

 When I am hit by the life-denying creature that is fatigue, I rapidly experience brain fog, muscle weakness, low mood and a sense of 'fading out' of my immediate surroundings.
 The bed-fellow of low mood and weakness is panic – panic in the form of questions.
 How will I cope if this continues?

 Will I get home safely and in time for the collapse to come?.
 Who will I have to cancel on and therefore disappoint?
 How long will this episode last?
 What will I have to sacrifice if it doesn’t clear up quickly?

 To understand how vital our breathing is, it helps to be aware of a couple of things someone with MS might do when they begin to feel the onset of fatigue.
 The first – and most natural – is to feel increased stress.

 Something that happens when we are stressed is that we immediately change our breathing pattern from slow and deep to rapid and shallow.
 We breathe from the upper half of our body only – a phenomenon known as 'chest breathing' – and only use half the apparatus of our diaphragm.